arj-196/api-template/README.md

   - `docker-compose.yml`: This file defines the services, networks, and volumes for our multi-container Docker application.
   - `Dockerfile`: This file contains the instructions to build Docker images for all our services.

+- **CI/CD related**:
+  - `.gitlab-ci.yml`: This file contains the CI/CD pipeline configuration for GitLab.
+    - The pipeline assumes that we are using Azure as our cloud provider.

 - **Common module**:
   - `common`: This directory contains common utilities and modules that can be shared across different parts of the application.
     - `common/settings.py`: This file contains the application settings and configuration.